“What is the best way can I spend my campaign dollars – and my time – to reach voters?”

 So what’s the next best thing to going door-to-door and meeting people personally?
 Some research suggests that just being in a neighborhood or city can have a positive and lasting effect.
 Having a local event creates a sense of proximity for voters that isn’t as good as meeting you personally, but close.

-So how do you get the most bang for your buck for local events?
+If local events are this valuable, how do you get the most bang for your buck?
 It starts with a tried and true activity familiar to any campaigner: the traditional meet and greet, or house party.
 The goal is to leverage the local event as the foundation of all of your other voter contact activities.
-Far more than just an event, it ties in to a hyperlocal advertising strategy across multiple channels.
+Far more than just an event, it ties into a hyperlocal advertising strategy across multiple channels.

-So canvassing crews and deployed to targeted households while ad buys are targeted to specific ZIP codes and digital ads are customized to specific audiences within tight geographies — all with the goal of communicating that the candidate is nearby.
+Imagine having canvassing crews deployed to targeted households while ad buys are targeted to specific ZIP codes and digital ads are customized to specific audiences within tight geographies — all with the goal of communicating that the candidate is nearby.

 If voters show enough interest to attend the event, then the candidate does get to meet them and pitch them on their candidacy and hopefully a contribution.
 But the real ask coming out of one meet-and-greet is to get attendees to host their own, thus creating a viral loop that expands the campaign’s direct voter contact and leaves a lasting, personal impression with the community.